Securitybits-io/blog.securitybits.io/content/post/2020-06-02-password-audit.md

 {{< image classes="fancybox center" src="/img/posts/2020/06/password-audit/secretsdump-local-screenshot.png" title="Secretsdump Local Export" >}}

 Thank you for reading this rather lengthy post, Especially if you also tried each technique (On your own domain controller with permission of course).
-I will keeo coming back to this one and add new techniques as i find/learn them so remember to re-visit once in a while!
+I will keep coming back to this one and add new techniques as i find/learn them so remember to re-visit once in a while!